shinyay/scs-maven-plugin/README.md

 ## Installation

-You include the plugin as a dependency in your Maven project.
+Add the plugin as a dependency in your Maven project.
 All you have to do is the configuration of your credentials for Oracle Cloud.

 ```xml